Toggle light / dark theme

 Making Cosmic Magnets on Earth

-Posted by in categories: habitats, physics, space
+Posted in habitats, physics, space

 Greer and Ivanov agree that existing, albeit limited, data on tetrataenite’s magnetic properties suggest that it may not match high-performance neodymium-based magnets.
 But the researchers maintain that optimization of the tetrataenite casting process could improve its magnetic properties and thus make it a worthwhile option.
 “It is good to have a wider range of permanent magnet materials, because that allows better balancing of such factors as magnetic performance and environmental impact,” Greer says.
 “A one-for-one swap with rare-earth magnets is not necessarily the goal.”